Important Lung Sounds Made Easy: A Practical Guide (With Full Audio)

 It’s typically loudest over the anterior neck, as air moves turbulently over a partially-obstructed, upper airway.

 A pleural friction rub is caused by the inflammation of the visceral and parietal pleurae.
 These membranes are usually coated in a protective fluid, but when inflamed, they stick together and make a sound like a harsh grating or creaking.
 A pleural friction rub often causes a great deal of pain, and the patient will splint their chest and resist breathing deeply to compensate.

 A pericardial rub and a pleural rub will often sound similar, and the best way to distinguish between the two is to make the patient hold their breath.
 If you still hear the rubbing sound, then the patient has a pericardial rub and requires different treatment.

 Potential causes include pleural effusion and pneumothorax.
 It is best heard in the lower anterior lungs and lateral chest, during both inspiration and expiration.

 Question 1 of 3

-This lung sound is like a harsh grating or creaking and can be heard in a patient with a pneumothorax.
+This lung sound is like a low-pitched moan and can be heard in a patient with pneumonia.